pagedjs/pagedjs-website/src/content/pagedjs101/tutos/01-page.md

 - its dimensions,
 - its orientation,
 - its margins,
-- and, for the most _print process aware_ people, what size should the bleed area and what about the registration marks placement?
+- and, for the most _print process aware_ people, what size should the bleed area be
+- and what about the registration or crop marks?

 <figure>
   <img src="/images/tutos-at_page-01.svg" alt="schematic view of a printed page with indications relative to its anatomy">